cellajs/cella/frontend/src/query/README.md

 ## 3. Optimistic Updates

-**Definition**: Optimistic updates are a technique that immediately updates the UI, assuming a change will succeed before the server response is received.
-This approach enhances the user experience by making the app feel more responsive, particularly in situations with high network latency or when operating in offline mode.
+Optimistic updates are a technique that immediately updates the UI, assuming a change will succeed before the server response is received.
+This approach enhances the user experience by making the app feel more responsive.

+**Purpose**: Enable offline operation by immediately updating the UI.
+When connectivity is restored, the app syncs changes with the backend, ensuring consistency or rolling back on errors.

 **Example**: In a to-do list app, when a user marks an item as completed, the UI is updated instantly (crossing off the item), even before the server confirms the action.